 They're over 65 and they're a little nervous over the virus.

-Now the virus is becoming under control, and we're beginning to see in states like Florida and other states that it's it's going down, and Georgia as well, to John's point, we're seeing the polling move to Trump's favor.
+Now that the virus is becoming under control, and we're beginning to see in states like Florida and other states that it's going down and Georgia as well, to John's point, we're seeing the polling move to Trump's favor.

-So I don't think we're gonna have this massive, overwhelming mail-in vote, except in liberal states that don't vote for Trump anyway.
+So I don't think we're going to have this massive, overwhelming mail-in vote, except in liberal states that don't vote for Trump anyway.

 And I think in states like North Carolina, Georgia, Florida, and the like, they're trending Trump, and I think they'll continue to trend Trump unless something changes.